• Skip to primary navigation

 Print Recipe Pin Recipe

 Chilli Paneer is one of the popular Indo Chinese appetizer.
-Chilli Paneer is a tasty starter or sidedish for fried rice.
-Chilli Paneer is a wonderful starter to a grand rice meal or relished as wholesome snack for tea time.
+Chilli Paneer is a tasty starter, side dish for fried rice and noodles.
+Chilli Paneer is a wonderful starter to a grand rice meal or relished as wholesome snack.
+Learn to make Chilli Paneer Recipe with step by step pictures and video.

 Servings2